Click to toggle navigation menu.

 How often should I shop my cyber coverage?

 Every renewal cycle, at minimum.
 The market has moved significantly in the past 24 months.
 A policy written at peak-market rates in 2022 should be benchmarked against current pricing.
-If your revenue, headcount, or security posture has changed, there’s a good chance your premium should change too.
+If your revenue, headcount, or security posture has changed, your premium should change too.

-Cyber insurance covers losses from security incidents — breaches, ransomware, business interruption.
-Technology Errors & Omissions (Tech E&O) covers claims that your technology product or service failed to perform as promised and caused a client financial harm.
-Tech companies and MSPs typically need both, and they’re increasingly bundled together.
+Cyber insurance covers losses from security incidents such as breaches, ransomware, and business interruption.
+Technology Errors and Omissions (Tech E&O) covers claims that your technology product or service failed to perform as promised and caused a client financial harm.
+Tech companies and MSPs typically need both.
+Full comparison: Tech E&O vs. Cyber Liability Insurance: Which One Does Your Business Actually Need?

 Privacy Overview